-The easiest way to distinguish between a progressive, regressive and proportional (flat) tax is with an example.
+The easiest way to distinguish between a progressive, regressive, and proportional (flat) tax is with an example.
 Sandra is a teacher.
 Her annual salary is $30,000.
 Todd works in the athletic department of a university and earns $35,000 per year, and Bill is a mortgage broker who earns $150,000 annually.
-Watch the presentation below illustrating progressive, proportional, and regressive tax systems.

 In Scenario 1 Sandra pays $2,000 in taxes, Todd pays $3,500, and Bill pays $40,000.
 This is a progressive tax system because Sandra pays the least amount of tax and has the lowest average tax rate (6.67%), while Bill pays the most tax and has the highest average tax rate (26.67%).
 In Scenario 2, the incomes remain unchanged, but the government changes the tax system so now Sandra pays $3,000 in taxes.
 Todd pays $3,500, and Bill pays $15,000.
 Scenario 2 illustrates a proportional tax system because the average tax rates of all the taxpayers equals 10 percent.
 In Scenario 3, income is once again unchanged, but the government changes its tax system so Sandra, Todd, and Bill are taxed $4,000, $3,500, and $12,000, respectively.
 Scenario 3 has a regressive tax system because Sandra, who has the lowest income has the highest average tax rate (13.33% vs Bill's rate of 8%).